dan-schel/scoreboard/README.md

 # Scoreboard

-Multipurpose scoreboard for track points, serving, and faults.
+Multipurpose scoreboard for tracking points, serving, and faults.